Skip to Content

 Most families are eligible to receive CHIP at no cost.
 Families with incomes above the free CHIP limits will pay low monthly premiums and co-pays for some services.

-Low-cost CHIP has premiums ranging from $53 to $86 per month and copays ranging from $5 to $25 per service.
+Low-cost CHIP has premiums ranging from $60 to $96 per month and copays ranging from $5 per service to $25 for emergency room visit.

 American Indian and Alaska Native children are excluded from any premium, enrollment fee, copayment, coinsurance, or deductible in CHIP.